Prepare for the unexpected with an emergency fund

 By Allstate

 Emergencies are a part of life.
 There's no way to predict them and often no way to avoid them — but you can plan for an emergency, at least financially.
-By setting aside money "just in case," you may be ready to handle an unexpected situation, like a car needing repairs or medical bills for a sick kid, without throwing your finances a curveball, too.
+By setting aside money in advance, you will be better prepared to handle an unexpected situation without disrupting your financial stability.
 Here's what you need to know about having an emergency fund and when you may need to use it.

 What is an emergency fund?